British Steel on Verge of Full Nationalisation as Government Deadline Looms

 What's Next

-The government is expected to set a deadline for Jingye to reach a deal in the coming days.
-Several potential buyers have expressed early interest in acquiring the business.
+The government is expected to set a formal deadline for Jingye to reach a deal in the coming days.
+Several potential private buyers have expressed early interest in acquiring the business once nationalisation is complete.
+The success of the EAF transition will depend on securing affordable electricity and a reliable supply of high-quality scrap steel β two challenges the government has pledged to address as part of its broader industrial strategy.